These Memory Strategies Can Quickly Boost Your Foreign Language Fluency … Even If You Wind Up Throwing The Mnemonics Away!

 Here’s How Philosophy Can Double Your Fluency When All Other Techniques Fail …

 Last week I attended the Polyglot Gathering in Berlin.

-Among the many talks, Christopher Huff’s struck me the most.
-All of the other presentations were great, of course.
-But because Christopher drew some language learning ideas from philosophers I know very well, I was struck by the connections I’d never noticed before.
+Of the many talks, Christopher Huff’s struck me the most.
+All of the other presentations were great, of course, but… because Christopher drew some language learning ideas from philosophers I know very well, I was struck by the connections I’d never noticed before.